ohuji/Decar/README.md

 ```
 Download & open XCode editor

+Ar view can only be used on Iphone.
 Attach & configure your Iphone for dev usage.
 More info on: [Running your app on a device](https://developer.apple.com/documentation/xcode/running-your-app-in-simulator-or-on-a-device)

 To build and run your code, choose Product > Run, or click the Run button in your project’s toolbar.